 On the western end of the island is the Folly Beach County Park, a swimming beach with a seasonal lifeguard.
 The area where the Atlantic Ocean meets the Folly River is a pelican rookery and dogs are allowed on the beach during low season with a leash.
 Kayaking is another popular Folly Beach activity.
 Before you enter the main Folly area, the Folly Boat welcomes visitors.
 The boat landed after Hurricane Hugo and is painted with messages about graduations, birthdays, and everything in between.

 While Folly is popular with students, the Isle of Palms is more high end.
+It’s located just a short drive from Charleston.
 The beach itself is still open to the public, but there are also areas where you can only access if you’re staying at a resort or one of the rental homes.

-Wild Dunes is the main hub of the beach with multiple accommodation options including the luxurious AAA Four Diamond Boardwalk Inn, the VIllage at Wild Dunes, and both condo and house rentals.
+Wild Dunes is the main hub of the beach with multiple accommodation options including the luxurious AAA Four Diamond Boardwalk Inn, the Village at Wild Dunes, and both condo and house rentals.
 The complex also has pools for both adults and families, beach access, spa, tennis courts, and golf.
-Dine at one of the half a dozen eateries within the resort or venture out to local favorites like Acme Lowcountry Kitchen, Morgan Creek Grill, Luke & Ollie’s, and The Boathouse and Breach Inlet.
+Dine at one of the half a dozen eateries within the resort or venture out to local favorites like Acme Lowcountry Kitchen, Luke & Ollie’s, and The Boathouse and Breach Inlet.

 If you’re not staying within the gates of the resort, rent a bike to pedal your way around the island.
 Fishing charters are a popular day trip option and you can also find paddleboard rentals.
 Isle of Palms County Park has beach access with seasonal lifeguards and a designated swimming area ideal for younger visitors.
 They also have a playground and picnic facilities.
 You’ll need to pay to park, but you can also rent chairs and other beach gear.